capnramses/apg_mesh/README.md

 I give my animation hierarchy in a separate structure.
-Not all bones in the skeleton will directly affect a vertex; it's possible to have intermediate animated bones aren't weighted to any vertices, but still affect bones further down in the hierarchy that are.
+Not all bones in the skeleton will directly affect a vertex; it's possible to have intermediate animated bones that aren't weighted to any vertices, but still affect bones further down in the hierarchy which are.
 We don't want these to send a matrix to the vertex shader - these are to be calculated away in animation code.
 To separate these concepts I use a more generic "node" in my animation hierarchy.
 Nodes may or may not be directly tied to a bone - if